Right now is a great time to quit smoking. Why? In as few as 20 minutes, you’ll start to feel the benefits.

 Of these cancers, lung cancer is the most common form of cancer that affects smokers.
 Smoking is a main cause of lung cancer and accounts for 90 percent of lung cancer deaths worldwide.

-It may take 10 years, but if you quit, eventually your risk of dying from lung cancer will drop to half that of a smoker’s.
+It may take 10 years, but if you quit, eventually your risk of dying from lung cancer will drop to that of a smoker’s.
 Ten years after quitting, your risk of getting other types of cancer also decreases.

 Fifteen years after your last cigarette, your risk for heart disease will be at the same level as that of a nonsmoker.
 Your risk of developing other conditions, such as arrhythmia, will also be reduced to normal levels.